Union Twp NJ Intent to Distribute Cocaine Attorney

 Cocaine Distribution Lawyer in Union County, New Jersey

 New Jersey has taken a hard and aggressive stance on cocaine and crack cocaine on the state and federal level.
 Cocaine Possession with be upgraded to intent to distribute if the officers conclude that you have more cocaine A conviction for distribution or intent to distribute cocaine has the very real possibility ending in state prison incarceration, even for a first time offender.
 Other penalties can include probation, in-patient drug counseling, community service, loss of your driver’s license, and thousands in fines.
 Moreover, you will face additional punishment if charged with cocaine distribution within a School Zone or distribution of cocaine within 500 ft of a Public Park or Housing.
 Getting an experienced criminal attorney involved early on can greatly increase your chances of having your charges downgraded or securing your admittance in Pre-Trial Intervention or Drug Court to avoid jail and even a criminal record.
 Our firm exclusively represents serious criminal and municipal cases including cocaine distribution throughout New Jersey including Union Township, Rahway, Linden, Roselle Park, Springfield, and Cranford.
-If you would like to speak with a cocaine criminal lawyer about the circumstances and details of your case then please give our office a call at (908) 838-0150.
+If you would like to speak with a highly reputable Union County criminal lawyer about the circumstances and details of your case then please give our office a call at (908) 838-0150.

 2C:35-5 New Jersey Crack and Cocaine Distribution Law